tomdugal/Caltech-SURF-problems/README.md

 -Uptake of plasmids by host cells are detected by conferred ampicillin resistance.

+-In absence of allolactose, there is no expression of any fluorescent protein, no reporter gene.

--Transformed host cells can be grown on medium carrying allolactose to allow negative induction of the promoter through allolactose binding its repressor lacI.
+-Transformed host cells grown on medium carrying allolactose to allow negative induction of the promoter through allolactose binding its repressor lacI.

 -The cells can then be observed using fluorescence microscopy at a range of wavelengths.